ralls0/LiqoBenchmark/README.md

 ### Deploy of the MetalLB

-To work Linkerd, in a multi-cluster scenario, requires service of type LoadBalancer, but Kubernetes does not offer an implementation of network load balancers for bare-metal clusters.
+To work Linkerd, in a multi-cluster scenario, a service of type LoadBalancer is required, but Kubernetes does not offer an implementation of network load balancers for bare-metal clusters.
 If you’re not running on a supported IaaS platform (GCP, AWS, Azure…), LoadBalancers will remain in the “pending” state indefinitely when created.
 MetalLB aims to redress this imbalance by offering a network load balancer implementation.

 You can deploy the MetalLB in your cluster by running the following commands: